-- GINA CASTLE BELL, Ph.D., is a teacher and scholar of intercultural communication, research methods and methodology, and communication theory. - MICHAEL P. BOYLE, Ph.D., is a teacher and scholar of mass communication, news coverage of social conflict, news framing, and television production. - MARY BRAZ, Ph.D., conducts research in the areas of group dynamics and social influence.
-She teaches small group communication and public speaking. - TIMOTHY BROWN, Ph.D., is a teacher and scholar of African American culture and communication, rhetorical theory, and public communication.
-He is the department chairperson. - KEVIN DEAN, Ph.D., is a teacher and scholar of forensics, rhetorical theory, and political communication.
-He is also the director of WCU's Honors Program. - ANITA FOEMAN, Ph.D., is a teacher and scholar of intercultural communication, organizational communication, and interpersonal communication. - MARK HICKMAN, M.A., studies speech, with a particular interest in public speaking and political communication.
-He teaches public speaking and also is the department's Director of Forensics. - THEON HILL, Ph.D., studies the relationship between rhetoric and social change within the context of social movements, politics, religion, and popular culture. - ELAINE JENKS, Ph.D., studies interpersonal and relational communication with research interests in communication and visual impairment, friendship communication, and health communication.

-- MARIA (OLA) KOPACZ, Ph.D., studies mass communication with a focus on racial stereotyping and political reasoning.
-She teaches communication research, intergroup communication, and public speaking. - BESSIE LEE LAWTON, Ph.D., is interested in issues related to intercultural/interracial communication, communication and power, and public speaking. - DAVID LEVASSEUR, Ph.D., is a teacher and scholar of political communication, communication theory, rhetoric, and public address. - EDWARD LORDAN, Ph.D., is a teacher and scholar of public relations and editorial communication.
-He advises the group Students in Communication. - LISA MILLHOUS, Ph.D., is a teacher and scholar of organizational communication and intercultural communication. - ELIZABETH MUNZ, Ph.D., is a teacher and scholar of interpersonal communication with a focus on parent-child communication. - MICHAEL PEARSON, Ph.D., is a teacher and scholar of mass media, communication research, and computer-mediated communication. - MEGHAN L. PIERCE, Ph.D., is a teacher and scholar of media studies with a focus on new and social media. - DENISE M. POLK, Ph.D., is a teacher and scholar of interpersonal communication, conflict resolution, and health communication. - MARTIN REMLAND, Ph.D., is a teacher and scholar of nonverbal communication, interpersonal communication, and communication research. - J. KANAN SAWYER, Ph.D., is a teacher and scholar of social influence with a focus on political communication and business communication. - PHILIP A. THOMPSEN, Ph.D., is a teacher and scholar of new media and communication technology.
+MICHAEL P. BOYLE, Ph.D., is a teacher and scholar of mass communication, news coverage of social conflict, news framing, and television production.

+TIMOTHY BROWN, Ph.D., is a teacher and scholar of African American culture and communication, rhetorical theory, and public communication.
+He is the department chairperson.

+ANITA FOEMAN, Ph.D., is a teacher and scholar of intercultural communication, organizational communication, and interpersonal communication.

+ROGER DAVIS GATCHET, Ph.D., is a teacher and scholar of rhetoric and oral history.
+His research focuses on popular culture, public memory and tourism, and the oral history of diverse communities.

+MAXINE GESUALDI, Ph.D., is a teacher and scholar of organizational communication, strategic communication and public relations.

+ELAINE JENKS, Ph.D., studies interpersonal and relational communication with research interests in communication and visual impairment, friendship communication, and health communication.

+MARIA (OLA) KOPACZ, Ph.D., studies mass communication with a focus on racial stereotyping and political reasoning.
+She teaches communication research, intergroup communication, and public speaking.

+BESSIE LEE LAWTON, Ph.D., is interested in issues related to intercultural/interracial communication, communication and power, and public speaking.

+DAVID LEVASSEUR, Ph.D., is a teacher and scholar of political communication, communication theory, rhetoric, and public address.

+EDWARD LORDAN, Ph.D., is a teacher and scholar of public relations and editorial communication.
+He advises the group Students in Communication.

+L. MEGHAN MAHONEY, Ph.D., is a teacher and scholar of media studies with a focus on new and social media.

+MATTHEW MEIER, Ph.D., is a teacher and scholar of rhetoric and popular culture.
+His research emphasizes the relationship between comedy and democracy.

+LISA MILLHOUS, Ph.D., is a teacher and scholar of organizational communication and intercultural communication.

+ELIZABETH MUNZ, Ph.D., is a teacher and scholar of interpersonal communication with a focus on parent-child communication.

+MICHAEL PEARSON, Ph.D., is a teacher and scholar of mass media, communication research, and computer-mediated communication.

+DENISE M. POLK, Ph.D., is a teacher and scholar of interpersonal communication, conflict resolution, and health communication.

+MARTIN REMLAND, Ph.D., is a teacher and scholar of nonverbal communication, interpersonal communication, and communication research.

+J. KANAN SAWYER, Ph.D., is a teacher and scholar of social influence with a focus on political communication and business communication.

+PHILIP A. THOMPSEN, Ph.D., is a teacher and scholar of new media and communication technology.
 He advises the student newspaper, The Quad.
-He is also the department's webmaster and educational technology coordinator. - MAUREEN (MOLLY) JOCHYM is the department secretary.
+He is also the department's webmaster and educational technology coordinator.

+JULIA WADDELL, Ph.D., is a teacher and scholar of media and communication technology.
+Her research focuses on tragedy and crisis communication as well as the impacts and influences of video games.

+DONNA BAUN is the department secretary.